BKA ASE

-The Missions Abroad and Special Operations (in German: Auslands- und Spezialeinsätze, abbreviated BKA-ASE) is a specialized unit within the German Federal Criminal Police Office (BKA).
-The ASE is composed of specially selected and trained BKA personnel that typically operate in high-threat environments.
+The Missions Abroad and Special Operations (in German: Auslands- und Spezialeinsätze, abbreviated BKA-ASE) is a specialized unit within the German Federal Criminal Police Office (BKA) composed of specially selected and trained BKA personnel that typically operate in high-threat environments.

 History

 Background and creation

-On August 15, 2007, three BKA agents who served as part of the security detail of the German Ambassador of Afghanistan were killed.
+On August 15, 2007, three BKA agents who served as part of the security detail of the German Ambassador to Afghanistan were killed.

 This proved that the personnel conducting these tasks were not appropriately trained and prepared to face the threat of attacks which became increasingly complex.

 This led to dramatic changes of the protection of the diplomatic missions in hazardous areas.

 The Federal Police tasked their special security details for diplomatic missions of protecting embassies and their personnel while the BKA saw the need of establishing a similar unit to operate in hostile environments.